 And I get it, I myself had mixed feelings as I read the book, and I consider myself at least to have a beginners understanding of some of the arguments to Bell's assertions (which he quaintly doesn't present or source by the way, leaving you to wonder, just where did he get that from)?

 While Bell does give a helpful list in the endnotes of other "books about the Bible that will blow your mind," (p.
 315-318) (many of them are on my shelf) he doesn't site any of them in his actual body of work (which is why it is so readable I suppose), nor does he site any Scripture.
 While I concede this makes for easier reading and broader appeal, I believe this can leave the unscrutinizing more susceptible to being led astray (c.f.
 2 Tim 4:3).

 So, what is the Bible?

-While Bell's ability to teach others to appreciate the cultural and humans lens in which the Bible was written, I think it slides way to far (perhaps even into apostasy?) by giving the sense that the Bible is really just one of many ways to the divine, and doesn't deal with the stark statements (particularly ofJesus) that there is only one way to God the Father (John 14:6).
+While Bell's ability to teach others to appreciate the cultural and human lens in which the Bible was written is good, I think it slides way to far (perhaps even into apostasy?) by giving the sense that the Bible is really just one of many ways to the divine, and doesn't deal with the stark statements (particularly ofJesus) that there is only one way to God the Father (John 14:6), other than of course to say that the human authors didn't know what they were talking about.
 Nor does he seem to deal with the fact that the message of the New Testament is that people need to repent because there is a judgement to come (c.f.
 Mark 1:15; Acts 26:20; 24:25; etc.)!